liebki/GithubExplorer/README.md

 # GithubExplorer

-GithubExplorer is a small .NET MAUI application that allows you to see the trending Repositories of github.com/trending or set a custom url in order to only see specific treding repositories (like from a specific language or country etc.).
+GithubExplorer is a simple and small .NET 8 MAUI app, which allows you to browse the trending page on GitHub (github.com/trending), you can set a custom url in order to filter and only see specific repositories (like a specific language, country etc.).

 ## Features

-Built using .NET 8.0 and the MAUI framework, utilizing following open-source libraries and frameworks:
+Built using .NET 8 MAUI framework, using following open-source libraries and frameworks:

 - [GithubDataNet](https://www.nuget.org/packages/GithubDataNet)
 - [MudBlazor](https://mudblazor.com)